lojikil/lojic/README.md

 - avoid varargs, and prefer typed lists
 - avoid `void *` and the like
 - `const` and `restrict` pointers wherever possible
+- functions not used outside their unit should be declared `static`
+- avoid global variables, even `static` ones
+- use enums wherever possible for magic numbers, unless they are one-offs (then use `#define`)

 ## Syntax